UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 We strive for conscious language and ethical description in our abstracts, both for new finding aid description and for our reparative work of legacy description (“conscious editing”).
 As an embodiment of the history of the Southern United States, archival collections at the University of North Carolina at Chapel Hill include a vast range of content that is deeply offensive and disturbing. [^2] Historically our finding aid description has centered on the creators and collectors, often white individuals or families who owned enslaved individuals.
 Conscious description and editing practices seek to acknowledge and present this reality clearly, to better enable researchers to engage with the detail and scope of historical evidence, and to surface voices and stories of enslaved individuals and those previously hidden in our legacy collection description.

 We aspire to re-envision our descriptive practice so that whiteness is no longer the presumed default, language is inclusive and accessible, and description does not obscure collection material that documents the lives of enslaved people. [^3] This work is influenced and inspired by the conversation happening around ethical archival description in the profession.
-We have based our approach on the writings and presentations by Jarrett Drake, Gloria Gonzalez, Jasmine Jones, Michelle Caswell, Annie Tang, Dorothy Berry, Kelly Bolding, Rachel Winston, Nathan Sentence, and the [Archives for Black Lives in Philadelphia’s Anti-Racist Description Working Group](https://archivesforblacklives.wordpress.com/), among others. [citation]
+We have based our approach on the writings and presentations by Jarrett Drake, Gloria Gonzalez, Jasmine Jones, Michelle Caswell, Annie Tang, Dorothy Berry, Kelly Bolding, Rachel Winston, Nathan Sentence, P. Gabrielle Foreman, and the Archives for Black Lives in Philadelphia’s Anti-Racist Description Working Group, among others. [^4]

 # Extent